Traumatic Stress Network

 - Define research designs for the advancement in the different domains (basic, clinical, pharmacological).

-- Join forces to come to larger Networks with higher aim to apply for funding (e.g. ERANET, HORIZON 2020, NATO).
+- Join forces to come to larger Networks with higher aim to apply for funding (e.g. ERANET, Horizon Europe, NATO).

 - Advise, recommend, define guidelines for novel development for treatment.